Paranormal Cloud Activity – Discover the Dark Side of the Cloud in our Halloween Special

 Imagine someone silently entering your house while you are sleeping.
 The intruder wanders around your house, invading your privacy by digging through your drawers and looking at your family pictures.
 This scenario will probably give you the chills.
 Now imagine the same thing happening to the IT infrastructure of a company that keeps your sensitive data.
 Frightening, right?
 Without proper protection of your data, this spooky story can easily become reality.

 And it does happen.
 More often than we know.

 It is a silent invasion of data breaches.
 Evil spirits are reaching out with their ghostly hands in order to get a hold of your data.
-The amount of reported breaches is constantly increasing.
+The number of reported breaches is increasing constantly.
 Additionally, there are those attacks that go undetected, in some cases even for several years.
 Therefore, it is very important for everyone to be proactive when it comes to cyber security.
 Evil forces are ready to attack as soon as they detect any weakness in the defense.

 Have you ever sold your soul to the devil?
 No?
 Are you sure about that?
-I bet you have already told one of the biggest lies on the internet many times: “I have read and agree to the terms and conditions”.
-Let us be honest here, nobody ever reads those terms.
+You have probably already told one of the biggest lies on the internet at least one time: “I have read and agree to the terms and conditions”.
+Let's be honest here, nobody ever reads those terms.
 So it is entirely possible that your soul officially belongs to the devil.